Eloran Hinduism

 A Tritheist Church

 The most striking theological divergence of the Outer Church is its refusal of the Trinity.
 The Outer Church negates the consensus of the Council of Nicaea and does not accept the idea of one God existing in three equal, eternal and consubstantial divine persons.
-This refusal is more radical than the usual forms of nontrinitarianism in Christian theology, which generally hinge on denying the full divine nature of Jesus Christ (such as Arianism) or stating that the distinctiveness of the Father, the Son and the resurrected Spirit are merely perceptions of the believer (such as Modalism).
-Instead, the Outer Church considers that the Trinity is in fact three separate, equal and almighty deities which act in unison but possess their distinctiveness: the Parent, the Child and the Word (Holy Spirit), all referred to with a singular They.
-Thus the fundamental creed of the Outer Church is tritheism, which denies Christian monotheism.
+This refusal is more radical than the usual forms of nontrinitarianism in Christian theology — they mainly hinge on a denial of the full divine nature of Jesus Christ (such as Arianism) or on the idea that the distinctiveness of the Father, the Son and the resurrected Spirit are merely perceptions of the believer (such as Modalism).
+Instead, the Outer Church considers that the Trinity is, in fact, three separate, equal and almighty deities which act in unison but possess their distinctiveness: the Parent, the Child, and the Word (Holy Spirit), all referred to with a singular They.
+Thus, the fundamental creed of the Outer Church is tritheism, which denies Christian monotheism.

 The origins of this tritheist belief are unclear even to historians.
-While the Low Age saw many a spiritual resurgence, from paganism to simpler, older forms of monotheist spirituality, there are no records of prominent Christian sects defending an actual tritheist doctrine in history -- the notion was generally used as an accusation, not as a self-proclaimed creed.
-Critics of the Outer Church in the Christian community consider the emergence of Outerian tritheism as the consequence of a loss of theological knowledge during the Low Age and multiple misreadings of the Bible.
-The Outer Church itself defends tritheism on the basis of nominalist thought: if the Parent and the Word were truly one substance, then it would mean both of them what have to be incarnate as well.
-In that regard, Outerian theologians align on medieval thinker Roscelin of Compiègne, though the reference is likely unintentional.
+While the Low Age saw many a spiritual resurgence, from paganism to simpler, older forms of monotheist spirituality, there are no records of prominent Christian sects defending an actual tritheist doctrine in history — the notion was generally used as an accusation, not as a self-proclaimed creed.
+Critics of the Outer Church in the Christian community consider the emergence of Outerian tritheism as a dire consequence of the loss of theological knowledge during the Low Age and multiple, subsequent misreadings of the Bible.
+The Outer Church itself defends tritheism on the basis of nominalist thought: if the Parent and the Word were truly one substance, then it would mean both of them would have to be incarnate as well, which is obviously not the case as only the Son existed as a physical body.
+In that regard, Outerian theologians align with medieval thinker Roscelin of Compiègne, though the reference is likely unintentional.

 Stellar Saints, Elected Pastors, the One Sacrament and Inherent Salvation

-The Outer Church refuses the cult of human saints, which it considers as a disguised form of idolatry -- however, it encourages and enshrines a form of "stellar sanctity", where astronomical objects are imbued with the values of the Church.
-Star saints are meant to direct prayers and provide a concrete, physical anchor to the worship of the faithful, not to be an object of worship themselves -- despite what misguided Papist might say, Outerians do not "pray the stars", they merely consider them to be the direct evidence of the existence of God, through natural wonder.
-As the Outer Church, like all Abrahamic faiths, is concerned with eschatology, out-of-sequence stellar remnants are of particular interest to its pastors -- the holiest site of the Outer Church is Saint Magdalene's Abbey, a sanctified station orbiting Sagittarius A*, at the core of the Milky Way.
+The Outer Church refuses the cult of human saints (with the notable exception of Saint Joseph of Cupertino, patron saint of spacers), which it considers as a disguised form of idolatry — however, it encourages and enshrines a form of “stellar sanctity”, where astronomical objects are imbued with the values of the Church.
+Star saints are meant to direct prayers and provide a concrete, physical anchor to the worship of the faithful, not to be an object of worship themselves — despite what misguided Papist might say, Outerians do not “pray the stars”, they merely see them as direct evidence of the existence of God, exemplified by natural wonder.
+As the Outer Church, like all Abrahamic faiths, is concerned with eschatology, out-of-sequence stellar remnants are of particular interest to its pastors — the holiest site of the Outer Church is Saint Magdalene's Abbey, a sanctified station orbiting Sagittarius A*, the black hole at the core of the Milky Way.

-The Outer Church prides itself on not having any hierarchy, as its pastors are elected by the communities of the faithful (generally at the scale of a parish) and do not obey bishops or a Pope; instead, the canon of the Outer Church is established through Councils, which in the absence of the Papacy are organised through referendums among pastors.
-Due to this, the Outer Church is a very dynamic sect, at the forefront of modern theology.
-It is fairly common to see sub-sects orbiting in and out of the Outer Church as the accepted canon is changed with every new Council.
+The Outer Church is non-hierarchical: its pastors are elected by the communities of the faithful (generally at the scale of a parish).
+The canon of the Outer Church is established through referendums among pastors.
+As a result, the Outer Church is a very dynamic sect, at the forefront of modern theology.
+It is fairly common to see sub-sects orbiting in and out of the Outer Church as the accepted canon evolves.

-The pastors of the Outer Church lead the prayer in the parish's local language and only carry out a single sacrament -- the holy communion, which is done with unleavened sacramental bread and heavy water; following the tradition of the Plymouth Brethren, the Outerians believe the communion to be a symbolic re-enactment of the Last Supper, with no real presence of the Child.
-As the doctrine of the Outer Church considers any and all sophonts -- and not only humans -- to be already saved and within God's realm, the pastors do not carry out baptism.
-They thus hold the view that even non-human intelligences can receive the Gospel, including Sequence, Forgotten Traveller or Vriij aliens.
+The pastors of the Outer Church lead the prayer in the parish's local language and only carry out a single sacrament — the holy communion, which is done with unleavened sacramental bread and heavy water; following the tradition of the Plymouth Brethren, the Outerians believe the communion to be a symbolic re-enactment of the Last Supper, with no real presence of the Child.
+As the doctrine of the Outer Church considers all sophonts — and not only humans — to be saved and within God's realm by birth alone, the pastors do not carry out baptism.
+They also hold the view that non-human intelligences can receive the Gospel, including Sequence, Forgotten Traveller or Vriij aliens.

 Omphal

-The ideology of the Omphal is absolute inclusivism.
-In the eyes of the Omphal, there is no absolute religious truth.
+The ideology of the Omphal is one of absolute inclusivity.
+According to the Omphal, there is no absolute religious truth.
 All religions and beliefs are correct, all at once, even in their contradictions.
 Divine revelation is a continuous and progressive process, with the teachings of every single religion in the world just being an aspect of this truth.
-Crucially, the Omphal also believes that divine truth is incomplete and as such, there is no way to determine which religion is more correct than others.
+Crucially, the Omphal also believes that divine truth is incomplete and as such, there is no way to determine which religion is more correct than the others.
 This incompleteness is radical.
-It is radically impossible to access the divine truth.
-The only elements humans can deduce are the shattered aspects of unfathomable concepts which the various beliefs of humankind translate in their own way.
-The diversity of religion actually reinforces the understanding of this divine truth, as each of them casts a different light on it.
-Each religion has to be nurtured, understood and protected.
-In fact, even atheism is integrated in this ideology, as the undying faith in a world without the divine.
-Faith is the most fundamental aspect of human experience and the Omphal will protect and sublime it.
+It is fundamentally impossible to access divine truth.
+The only elements humans can deduce are the shattered aspects of unfathomable concepts, which the various beliefs of humankind translate in their own way.
+The diversity of religion actually reinforces the understanding of this divine truth, as each of them casts a different light on it, thus every religion has to be nurtured, understood and protected.
+In fact, even atheism is integrated into this ideology, understood as the undying faith in a world without the divine.
+Faith is the most fundamental aspect of human experience, and the Omphal shall protect and further its dominion.

 The Omphal itself is divided into orders, or Lodges, which are first and foremost styles.
-The organisation has a very peculiar relationship to rituals, symbols, chants and writings.
-Religion is illusion and the Omphal will never argue against this.
-It simply considers that, with the absence of absolute divine truth, this illusion is what constitutes the heart of religion.
-Omphal buildings are vast cathedral-like structures that display a staggering syncretism of almost every faith in human history, filled with incense, colourful symbols and golden jewels...or sometimes simple, austere chambers reminiscent of the simplicity of ancient cults.
-Members of the Omphal, when in service of the organisation, often refer to their Omphal persona using xe/xem pronouns, regardless of their usual pronouns.
+The organisation has a very peculiar relationship to rituals, symbols, chants, and writings.
+Religion is an illusion, and the Omphal will never argue against this.
+It simply considers that, with the absence of absolute divine truth, this illusion is what constitutes the heart of spirituality.
+Omphal buildings are vast cathedral-like structures that display a staggering syncretism of almost every faith in human history, filled with incense, colourful symbols and golden jewels…or sometimes simple, austere chambers reminiscent of the simplicity of ancient cults.
+Members of the Omphal refer to their spiritual persona using xe/xem pronouns.

-Based on Cathedral Station and Mundis, the Omphal currently has five main orders.
+Based on Cathedral Station, the Omphal currently has five main orders.

-• Order of the Path: this order wears red and white/gold.
+- Order of the Path: this order wears red and white/gold.
 It is often considered as the most flamboyant order, maintaining a small fleet of ships that take design clues from Hindu temples and gothic cathedrals alike.
-Behind their cowls and veils, the members of the Path are skilled spacers and navigators, offering their services to pilgrims and priestesses alike.
+Behind their cowls and veils, the members of the Path are skilled spacers and navigators, offering their services to pilgrims and priests alike.

-• Order of the Lodge: the Lodge is an order of librarians, theologists and historians that keep and maintain records of the complex history of human religions with the end goal of creating a universal encyclopedia of spirituality, a massive undertaking which they refer to as their "paper cathedral".
-The members of the Lodge are almost as flamboyant as the followers of the Path, adorned in gold and white, followed by the scent of incense and the sight of candles floating in zero-g.
+- Order of the Lodge: the Lodge is an order of librarians, theologists, and historians that keep and maintain records of the complex history of human religions.
+Their end goal is to create a universal encyclopedia of spirituality, a massive undertaking which they refer to as their “paper cathedral”.
+The members of the Lodge are almost as radiant as the followers of the Path, adorned in gold and white, followed by the scent of incense and the sight of candles floating in zero-g.

 Interstellar Religions